A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Iterative Algorithm Details

-For our iteration start point, before splitter insertion we heuristically provide an initial level assignment.
-To do this, we model the circuit as a directed acyclic graph (DAG) $(V,E)$ where each gate is an internal node in the graph and circuit inputs (outputs) are input (output) nodes.
+With inserted splitters treated as nodes, we formulate the clock phase assignment problem of both splitters and gates as an optimization problem minimizing the total number of buffers inserted.
+We model the circuit as a directed acyclic graph (DAG) $(V,E)$ where each gate is an internal node in the graph and circuit inputs (outputs) are input (output) nodes.
 A directed edge ($E_{ij} \in E$) is created between each pair of nodes in $V$ that is connected in the circuit.
 The number of buffers to be inserted between connected nodes $i$ and $j$ is represented as $C_{ij}$.
 Each node is assigned a level $L_i$ which directly corresponds to its clock phase assignment.
 Accordingly, any level difference between connected nodes that exceeds the given circuit's phase skipping constraints requires a buffer insertion.
-We create constraint (\ref{eq:cij_cost}) to capture the required buffer cost for an allowable overlap of adjacent phases $N$, such that $N=2$ for circuits with a phase skip of 1.
-Following standard design constraints, all primary inputs (PI) are assigned level $0$ and all primary outputs (PO) are forced to have equal levels.
+We create constraint (\ref{eq:cij_cost}) to capture the required buffer cost for an allowable overlap of adjacent phases $P$, such that $P=2$ for circuits with a phase skip of 1.
+Following standard design constraints, all primary inputs (I) are assigned level $1$ and all primary outputs (O) are forced to have equal levels.
 This leads to the introduction of the following optimization problem:

-In the Objective Function (Eq. \ref{eq:initial}) the local costs $C_{ij}$ are divided by the number of fanouts of node $i$ as a heuristic estimate of potential buffer sharing in the splitter tree.
-To improve our initial solution we add constraints taken from \cite{SOTA} that provide lower bounds on the difference between levels of connected gates, as follows.

-These constraints are inspired by the observation that for any subset \textit{S} of fanout nodes, the {\em all path sum} of the associated splitter tree must be greater than or equal to that of the minimal all path sum $f(|S|)$ of a complete balanced \textit{X}-way tree with $|S|$ leaves $B_{|S|}$.
-Because $B_{|S|}$ is a tree, $f(|S|)$ is equal to the sum of the depths of each leaf of $B_{|S|}$.
-Put more simply, the levels of any combination $S$ of fanout nodes must leave room for the minimum depth splitter tree that connects the source node to $|S|$ fanouts.

-However, for a node with $t$ fanouts, enumerating all possible subsets requires $2^t$ combinations which becomes prohibitively large.
-In \cite{SOTA} they fully enumerate trees with up to 30 fanouts which leads to up to $2^{30}$ (over 1 billion) constraints being added to their ILP for a single splitter tree.
-Since we are only using constraint (\ref{eq:borrowed}) for our initial level assignment, we can use a much lower number of constraints $K$ in our formulation.
-In particular, we set our limit to fully enumerate 15 leaf nodes which corresponds to a maximum of $K = 32,768$ subsets.
-For nodes with fanouts larger than 15, we randomly generate $K$ subsets.
-The set of subsets is labelled as $RS_i$ in Eq. \ref{eq:borrowed}.
-Compared to \cite{SOTA}, we can employ this more relaxed set of constraints and use an LP instead of an ILP, because the subsequent steps of our algorithm improve upon the initial level assignment resulting from this formulation.